Online safety

 Online grooming

-Talking online is a very useful and easy way to stay connected with your friends.
-However, it is important to recognise that there are many dangers present in talking to people that you do not know or have not met in real life.
+Chatting online is a useful and easy way to keep in touch with your friends.
+But it’s really important to remember that talking to people you don’t know, or haven’t met in real life, can be dangerous.

 What is grooming?

-Online grooming is when someone (the ‘groomer’) uses the internet to make friends with you and gain your trust.
-The ‘groomer’ will then trick or pressure you into doing something sexual, such as sending a naked photo or having a conversation of a sexual nature.
+Online grooming is when someone (the groomer) uses the internet to make friends with you and gain your trust.
+The groomer will then trick or pressure you into doing something bad.
+The abuse is usually sexual or financial, but it can also include other illegal acts.

 Who might be a groomer?

-A ‘groomer’ might not be telling you the truth about who they really are.
-For example, an adult might set-up a fake profile on Facebook and pretend to be a young person.
-When people are online, they can hide who they really are.
+A groomer can be anyone, and they might not be honest about who they really are.
+For example, an adult could create a fake profile on social media and pretend to be a young person.
+When people are online, it’s easy for them to hide their true identity.

 How do I know if I am talking to a groomer?

-If any of the following things are happening, it may be that you are talking to a groomer:
+If any of the following things are happening, this may be a sign that you are talking to a groomer:

 • You do not know or have not met the person you are talking to